andrewcharlesjones/VoiceMelody/README.md

 # VoiceMelody

-VoiceMelody is an application that allows the user to play music with simple voice commands.
+VoiceMelody is an application that allows the user to play a select song by successfully hitting the buttons.